voila/QuickCheck-in-5mn/README.md

 QuickCheck-in-5mn
 =================

-A lightning talk about Property-Based Testing and QuickCheck
+[Part1](Part1) is very short intro to Property-Based Testing and QuickCheck